 Johnson Controls (JCI)

 Johnson Controls (NYSE:JCI) is the largest manufacturer of automotive batteries.
-The company consolidated its business in the second quarter when it closed the sale of Power Solutions ahead of schedule.
+The company consolidated its business this year when it closed the sale of Power Solutions ahead of schedule.
 Brookfield Business Partners closed its $13.2 billion acquisition of the battery unit on Apr.
 30.

 With the battery unit sold, why should investors consider JCI stock?
 With growth prospects in other markets, investors could get some diversification away from battery suppliers.
 JCI’s underlying fundamentals are strong and the company enjoys an $8.8 billion backlog.
 This gives it clear visibility into 2020.

 Though JCI sold its battery unit, it still has institutional knowledge around the energy storage solutions market.
 For example, HVAC and controls rose in the mid-single digits while the fire and security unit is up in the mid-single-digit growth rate.